Bogdan Willewalde: Later life

-The artist spent his final years in his homeland of Germany.
-Many documents remain that show the recognition Willewalde received from the Imperial court, and the patronage of the nobility that he enjoyed.
-Having outlived many of his contemporaries, almost unknown to the new generation, Willewalde died in Dresden on March 24, 1903.
+The artist spent his final years in Germany.
+Archival data remain that show the recognition Willewalde received from the Imperial court, and the patronage of the nobility that he enjoyed.
+Having outlived many of his contemporaries, almost unknown to the new generation, Willewalde died in Dresden on 24 March 1903.
 His son Alexander, born in 1853, also became a painter.

 Awards and honours

 Willewalde was made emeritus professor of Military art at the Imperial Academy of Arts in 1888.
 He received several medals of honour from the Imperial academy, chiefly a major gold medal for his work Battle of Fère-Champenoise (1842).

-In 1859, Willewalde was awarded the Order of St Stanislaus, second degree, for the completion of his monumental canvas Triumphant Entry of Their Imperial Majesties into Moscow before their Sacred Coronation August 17, 1859.
+In 1859, Willewalde was awarded the Order of St Stanislaus, second degree, for the completion of his monumental canvas Triumphant Entry of Their Imperial Majesties into Moscow before their Sacred Coronation 17 August 1859.

 In 1894, he was made a fellow of the Academic Council of the Imperial Academy of Arts.